Native American language

 Siberian language, or else it could have been a Russian corruption of the Aleut word for "community," allithuh.

-Their name for themselves in their own language is Unangan, which means "the people,"
+Their name for themselves in their own language is Unangan (plural) or Unangax (singular), which means "coast people."

 What about "Eskimos"?
 Is that an offensive word or not?

 It depends who you ask.
 Some Arctic Native people consider it insulting, while others use it themselves.
 Most Aleut people